 During the Autumn term, parents are invited to Induction talks and tours of St Mary's School, as part of the selection procedure needed to assist parents in making the right choice for their child/ren.
-Currently, these may need to be offered virtually, but we strive to welcome parents and children in whenever we can.

-In the Summer term, parents are invited to a welcome meeting, in school, to meet with the Head teacher, classroom staff and to revisit the setting.
+In the Summer term, parents are invited to a welcome meeting, in school, to meet with the Headteacher, classroom staff and to revisit the setting.
 It is an opportunity to: understand what your child will learn throughout the day, to look at resources and to receive information to support the transition of your child into their new class.